United States Justice Department investigation into attempts to overturn the 2020 presidential election: Background

-Possible criminal charges for Trump are obstruction of the electoral certification proceedings, which could carry a maximum sentence of 20 years; "dereliction of duty" in not stopping the riot, especially given testimony from his inner circle who say he was repeatedly advised to stop it; and seditious conspiracy.
+Before the indictment was issued, possible criminal charges for Trump were anticipated.
+These included obstruction of the electoral certification proceedings, which could carry a maximum sentence of 20 years; "dereliction of duty" in not stopping the riot, especially given testimony from his inner circle who say he was repeatedly advised to stop it; and seditious conspiracy.
 Convicting Trump of sedition would require proof that he “set out to break the law,” said former deputy assistant attorney general Elliot Williams.
 Other Republicans could face charges of wire fraud for telling lies in their fundraising efforts.

+Other charges

+Trump has been charged with crimes that are generally considered separate matters from the attempts to overturn the 2020 election.
+He was criminally charged related to an alleged hush-money payment made before the 2016 election.
+On March 30, 2023, he was indicted by a grand jury, and on April 4 he was arraigned.
+The Manhattan district attorney is the prosecutor.
+On June 8, 2023, he was indicted by a grand jury related to his handling of classified documents during and after his presidency.

+Other background

 The DOJ has the authority to open criminal investigations and bring criminal charges against political leaders.
 It did not ask the House select committee to halt its investigation into Trump's inner circle, at least not openly.
 The DOJ initially focused on prosecuting rioters, but by early 2022 it became clear that it was investigating Trump's allies too.

 On July 26, 2022, it was first reported that the DOJ was examining Trump's actions as part of a criminal probe, and on August 4, 2022, it was reported that Trump's lawyers were speaking directly to the Justice Department.
 U.S. Attorney General Merrick Garland said "everyone, anyone who was criminally responsible" would be held accountable.

 The DOJ did not break big news on this case before the 2022 U.S. midterm elections.
 The DOJ usually keeps its investigations relatively quiet within 60 days of an election if they appear related to political issues.
 Although this is not a written formal policy, it is a longstanding norm.

 Though Trump has declared his 2024 campaign for president, this would not make him immune from charges.
 On November 11, 2022, former U.S. attorney Barbara McQuade told MSNBC's Katie Phang: "The idea that you can inoculate yourself from criminal charges by just declaring yourself a candidate for some high office is ludicrous."